burgechris/Pig-Dice/README.md

 # Pig Dice

-#### Web application that takes user input and returns a string, 8-23-2019
+#### Web application allows two users to play a friend game of chance and strategy, 8-28-2019

 #### By Christopher Burge & Dominique Youmans